-This example uses an ASCII file generated by an AUTOPORE apparatus (Tutorial_Hg_SampleA.rpt) and corresponds to the type of data "Autopore IFP".
+This example uses a text file generated by an AUTOPORE apparatus version 1 (Tutorial_Hg_SampleA.rpt) and corresponds to the type of data "Autopore IFP".

 In order to calculate the porosity, the user must enter the total volume of 6.5 cc.